 The colors of the peacock symbolize this.
 The solar iridescence and beauty of the peacocks feathers are associated with Royalty and the purity of royal blood and the leadership that comes with it.
 The eyes of the peacock symbolize the all-seeing and wisdom of the heavens.

 In short, the peacock is a very special a beautiful animal signifying many great internal and external qualities.
-We like to wear different peacock apparel like peacock leggings, peacock shoes, and even peacock bedding to remind ourselves of the many qualities that we possess.
+We like to wear different peacock items ourselves to remind us of the many qualities that we possess.